NenadKrdzev/Netapp/README.md

 # Netapp
-This is a cinema app made in C# .NET
+This is a website I made for my Integrated Systems class.